Salce History, Family Crest & Coats of Arms

 The original bearer of the name Salce, which is a local surname, once lived, held land, or was born in the beautiful region of Spain.
 In Spain, hereditary surnames were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
 The Salce family originally lived near willow trees.
 The distinguished name Salce is derived from the Latin word "salix," which means "willow tree."

 Early Origins of the Salce family

 The surname Salce was first found in the Basque region of northern Spain.

-Important Dates for the Salce family
+Early History of the Salce family

 This web page shows only a small excerpt of our Salce research.
 Another 355 words (25 lines of text) covering the year 1255 is included under the topic Early Salce History in all our PDF Extended History products and printed products wherever possible.